Best Ultralight Backpacks for Thru Hiking and Backpacking 2026

 > Not so comfortable when loaded with more than 40 lbs

-After more than 18 months of long-term testing, the Zpacks Arc Haul Ultra remains my top pick for ultralight thru-hiking and backpacking.
+After more than 2 years of long-term testing, the Zpacks Arc Haul Ultra remains my top pick for ultralight thru-hiking and backpacking.
+It weighs just 1 lb.
+5.4 oz for the 50L version and uses Ultra 100X fabric, which gives it a strong weight, durability, and weather protection balance for long-distance hiking

+In rain testing, my gear stayed dry, and the seam sealing is visible inside the pack.
 The main compartment is large and waterproof with visible seam sealing to prevent water ingress.
 It will fit a bear canister when hiking in bear country, and the larger 70L version will fit the canister horizontally to ensure plenty of room for other gear.
-It has two deep side pockets that are perfect for water bottles and tent poles.
 I was able to fit 3L water bottles in the side pockets at a squeeze, but they do fit 2 x 2L bottles in each pocket.
 The generous stretch mesh rear pocket is perfect for airing out wet rain jackets or hiking socks, and for storing items you want quick access to.

 Read the full in-depth review of the Zpacks Arc Haul Ultra